BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 ### Publish Batch of Assignments
 #### Prepare csv file
-The format of the required csv file has been described in [Design Layout](#Design-Layout), below is a template csv file I created for demonstration purpose.
-Download it [here](https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/files/15466602/input.csv) and check its content to get a sense.
+The format of the required csv file has been described in [Design Layout](#Design-Layout), [here](https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/files/15466602/input.csv) is a template csv file I created for demonstration purpose.
+Download it and check its content to get a sense.
 Or you can make your own one.

+#### Publish of Assignments
-Click on `Publish Batch`.
+After the csv file is prepared, click on `Publish Batch`.

 <img width="500" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/50317095-3e1e-4556-ba50-1757a5f964f5">